THE NON-GARDEN

 THE ONLY GRASS GREEN

-Once we provided positive drainage and refurbished the surrounding slopes and edges with grasses and forbs, the green platform acquired the appearance of a round clearing among tall grasses and shrubs that moved in the wind, welcoming each helicopter’s landing.
-The contrast of tall, soft grass with agave plants was intentional.
+After introducing positive drainage and replanting the surrounding slopes with grasses and forbs, the circular platform took on the character of a clearing within tall grasses and shrubs swaying in the wind, ready to receive each helicopter landing.
+The deliberate contrast between the soft movement of grasses and the sculptural presence of agaves heightened the sense of place.

 THE ONLY WALLED GARDEN